hyperb1iss/signalrgb-homeassistant/README.md

 - 🔌 Seamless on/off control
 - 🎨 Apply a wide range of lighting effects
 - 📊 View current effect and available effects list
+- 🔄 Automatic effect image and color extraction
+- 🎛️ Effect parameter control (coming soon!)

 Want more features?
-Vote for this [SignalRGB feature request!](https://forum.signalrgb.com/t/rest-api-features/2635)
+Vote for this [SignalRGB feature request](https://forum.signalrgb.com/t/rest-api-features/2635)!

 ## 📋 Requirements

-- Home Assistant instance
+- Home Assistant 2024.2.0 or newer
 - SignalRGB software installed and running on a Windows PC on your network
-- SignalRGB HTTP API enabled
+- SignalRGB HTTP API enabled (default port: 16038)

 ## 🛠️ Installation